Brewster F2A Buffalo: United States Navy

 Even in late 1940 it was apparent that the Buffalo was rapidly becoming obsolete.
-It badly needed a more powerful engine, but the limits of the airframe had been reached, making installation of a larger engine impossible.
+It badly needed a more powerful engine and an enlarged wing (to offset the increased weight), but the limits of the airframe had been reached, making installation of a larger engine impossible.
 Soon after deliveries of the F2A-3 began, the Navy decided to eliminate the type altogether.
-By then, considered a second line aircraft, some were transferred to the U.S. Marine Corps, which deployed two F2A-3 squadrons to the Pacific, one at Palmyra Atoll, and another at Midway Island.
+However, a project was begun to replace the wing-mounted .50 M2 machine guns with two M2 20mm cannons.
+At least eight sets of wings were completed, and at least one F2A-3 was fitted with them.
+By then considered a second line aircraft, some were transferred to the U.S. Marine Corps, which deployed two F2A-3 squadrons to the Pacific, one at Palmyra Atoll, and another at Midway Island.
 Those which still remained on board aircraft carriers narrowly missed a combat opportunity when a relief mission was dispatched to Wake Island, but the relief force was withdrawn before completing the mission.
 Shortly thereafter, F2A-3s still in naval service were transferred to training squadrons for use as advanced trainers.

 Operational history

 The first unit to be equipped with the F2A-1 was Lt.
 Cdr.
 Warren Harvey's VF-3, assigned to USS Saratoga air group.
 On 8 December 1939, VF-3 received 10 of the 11 Buffalos delivered to the U.S. Navy.
-The remaining 43 F2A-1s were declared surplus and sold to Finland.
-Ralph Ingersoll wrote in late 1940 after visiting Britain that the Buffalo and other American aircraft "cannot compete with either the existing English or German fighters", so Britain used them "either as advanced trainers --or for fighting equally obsolete Italian planes in the Middle East.
+The remaining 43 F2A-1s were declared surplus (to be replaced with an equal number of the improved F2A-2s) and sold to Finland.
+Ralph Ingersoll wrote in late 1940 after visiting Britain that the Buffalo and other American aircraft "cannot compete with either the existing British or German fighters", so Britain used them "either as advanced trainers --or for fighting equally obsolete Italian planes in the Middle East.
 That is all they are good for".
-Even the Eagle Squadrons's American pilots used Hawker Hurricanes instead of the Buffalo.
+Even the Eagle Squadrons' American pilots used Hawker Hurricanes instead of the Buffalo.
 Early in the war all modern monoplane fighter types were in high demand, however.
 Consequently, the United Kingdom, Belgium, and the Netherlands East Indies purchased several hundred export models.